AbhigyanBafna/2yearsOfLabs/SY/PCPF/readme.md

 # List of Experiments

 1. Scope Naming and Parameter Passing
-2. Object Orientation : (Inheritance and Binding)
+2. Initialization, Finalization and Binding
-3. Polymorphism
+3. Object Orientation : Inheritance and Polymorphism
 4. Exception Handling
 5. Validations by JS
 6. Arithmetic Functions using Prolog